 You can use these for smocking

 If you baste these pin-tucks (fairly close together) instead of stitching them permanently, you can smock them and then release the basting.
 Smocking looks very pretty on little girls’ clothes and on summer blouses.
-You can really smock just about any fabric, but I should think it would be easier on fabrics with a softer handle.
+You can really smock just about any fabric, but I think it would be easier on fabrics with a softer handle.
 When you smock, you can add a bead to each join.
-This makes a very nice evening look and can be used on bags too!

 Pin-tucks are a classic and very pretty look on summer blouses and dresses.
 They look best in groups and can be a smart, understated trimming on work blouses and school blouses (I don’t know if they are allowed on school blouses, but I don’t see why not).